pingcap/docs/develop/dev-guide-proxysql-integration.md

 ### 5.2 Explanation of Key Steps

 1. Start 3 TiDB containers through **Docker Compose**, all the  ports in the container are `4000`, and mapped to host ports `4001`, `4002`, `4003`.
-After the TiDB container instance is started, start one container of ProxySQL through **Docker Compose**, the port `6033` in the container is for **_ProxySQL MySQL Interface_**, and mapped host port 6034.
+After the TiDB container instances are started, start one container of ProxySQL through **Docker Compose**, the port `6033` in the container is for **_ProxySQL MySQL Interface_**, and mapped host port 6034.
 The **_ProxySQL Admin Interface_** port is not exposed because it can only log in locally (i.e., inside the container).
 This process is written in [docker-compose.yaml](https://github.com/Icemap/tidb-proxysql-integration-test/blob/main/example/load-balance-admin-interface/docker-compose.yaml).

     ```sh
     docker-compose up -d